MichaelRostom2/GameConsole/README.md

 - pySerial. (tested with version 3.4)

 ## How to run
-Open Arduino IDE and get the port at which Arduino is connected at.
+Open Arduino IDE and get the port at which Arduino is connected at(bottom right).
+For mac it looks something like: "dev/tty.usbmodemF412FA9F9FB02" For windows it looks something like: "COM6" replace python file 52 with your port.

 Compile and upload code using Arduino IDE(or other method of uploading code).
-Then run '''python UART-Laptop''' in terminal and wait for it to say "Listening for Arduino...".
+Make sure Serial monitor is not opened on the Arduino IDE and run UART-Laptop.py in terminal and wait for it to say "Listening for Arduino...".
 Then you can interact with console.
 Enjoy Ping and Dodge!